Affine Connections in Quantum Gravity and New Scalar Fields: VI. Applications in Cosmology

-The scalar fields $({\Psi}, {\Phi})$ are purely quantum gravitational in origin.
+The fields $\Phi, {\Psi}, q_{\mu \nu}$ are purely quantum gravitational in origin.
 They are kinematically required in quantum gravity.
-In this domain, ${Q_{\mu \alpha \beta}}$ can not vanish due to the arguments given in Sect.III. $({\Psi}, {\Phi})$ are finite every where and hence, they are non-localized similar to dark energy and inflation.
-They break the local Minkowski structure of spacetime, and are not present in the matter-gravity coupling part of the semiclassical theory of quantum gravity which presently is locally Lorentz invariant quantum field theory in curved spaces.
-It is unexpected that any significant coupling between $({\Psi}, {\Phi})$ and ordinary matter like fermions, present in the full quantum theory, will be lost in the semiclassical limit.
-Thus, we assume that $({\Psi}, {\Phi})$ can be present without corresponding sources from ordinary matter.
+In this domain, ${Q_{\mu \alpha \beta}}$ can not vanish due to the arguments given in Sect.III. $(\Phi, {\Psi})$ can be finite everywhere and hence, they are non-localized similar to dark energy and inflation. ${\Psi}, q_{\mu \nu}$ break the local Minkowski structure of spacetime, and are not observed to be present in the matter-gravity coupling part of the semiclassical theory of quantum gravity which presently is locally Lorentz invariant quantum field theory in curved spaces.
+It is unexpected that any large coupling between ${\Phi}, {\Psi}, q_{\mu \nu}$ with ordinary matter like fermions, present in the full quantum theory, will be lost in the semiclassical limit.
+Thus, we assume that these fields can be present without corresponding sources from ordinary matter.
+More complete discussions can be found in [51,52,53].
+However, they can couple with dark matter.
 They contribute non-trivially to the source stress tensor of Einstein's equation and are possible candidates for dark energy and inflation.
+We will illustrate this further in the following section.
 Dark energy is non-localized, have negative pressure and is primarily observed by their gravitational effects.
 These make $\Psi$ a possible candidate for dark energy. $\Phi$ can be a possible candidate for inflation.
-The amount of dark energy is much higher than ordinary matter and $(\Psi, \Phi)$ need not to have ordinary matter with finite hypermomentum as their sources.
-A complete theory of quantum gravity will illuminate this issue further. $({\Psi}, {\Phi})$ are in line with other scalars introduced similarly, like the dilaton [51].
+The amount of dark energy is much higher than ordinary matter and $\Psi$ need not to have ordinary matter with finite hypermomentum as its sources.
+A complete theory of quantum gravity will illuminate this issue further.
+Regarding the scalar fields $({\Psi}, {\Phi})$, they are in line with other scalars introduced similarly, like the dilaton [54].
 Observed local Lorentz invariance in many experiments indicate that $({\Psi}, {\Phi})$ are presently very small.
 This can explain the smallness of parameters like the cosmological constant required to explain present cosmological acceleration in some models.
 With $({\Psi}, {\Phi})$ being small and non-localized, their effects are usually observed in large scale phenomena and are not much significant in small scale astrophysics like that of the Solar system.
 This is another characteristic aspect of dark energy.
-Quantum fluctuations in $({\Psi}, {\Phi})$, including vaccuum fluctuations, can also be useful to explain different cosmological eras. $({\Psi}, {\Phi})$ will be coupled with each other when we include both of them.
-This is given by Eq.(53).
-When required, we can include ${E^{\alpha}}, {{\bar{E}}^{\alpha}_{~~\mu \nu}}, q_{\mu \nu}$ and torsion potentials to explain different cosmological observations.
+However, local large inhomogeneities and anisotropies in ${C^{\alpha}_{~~\mu \nu}}$ can cause significant effects on geodesic motions in the corresponding regions.
+Quantum fluctuations in $({\Psi}, {\Phi})$, including vaccuum fluctuations, can also be useful to explain different cosmological eras.
+When required, we can extend non-metricity and include torsion potentials to explain different cosmological observations.
+We can also modify the metric-affine action for this purpose.
+We will briefly discuss this issue at the end of this section.
 A related problem is to find out possible interactions and particle interpretations of fields that correspond to different representations of the Lorentz group when the local Minkowski structure of spacetime is broken strongly.
 This will happen in the quantum gravitational domain.
 This will be important to understand the relations between the complete set of fields including dark matter, dark energy, ordinary matter and gauge fields.
 We can continue to describe gauge theories by potentials.
-This is consistent with the Palatini formalism, since the potentials are analogous to connections in the geometric theory of gauge fields [52].
+This is consistent with the Palatini formalism, since the potentials are analogous to connections in the geometric theory of gauge fields [55].
 To illustrate, we can describe the electromagnetic field tensor by a set of potentials in a gauge invariant way, [38]: